 How to Find and Access WordPress Error Logs

 Now that you have enabled WordPress debug mode, any future error messages on your website will be stored in the WordPress error logs.

-Next, you need to connect to your website using an FTP client or the file manager option in your WordPress hosting control panel.
+Next, you must connect to your website using an SFTP/FTP client like FileZilla or the file manager option in your WordPress hosting control panel.
 If you haven’t used FTP before, then you may want to see our guide on how to use FTP to upload files to WordPress.

 /wp-content/ folder.
 Inside the folder, you will find a file called

 debug.log file contains every WordPress error message, warning, and notice that has been logged.